wp-plugins/currently-reading/readme.txt

 = 3.3 =

-* Moved to a '<div>' based layout instead of using Lists (Kudos to James Sumners for the suggestion)
+* Moved to a '&lt;div&gt;' based layout instead of using Lists (Kudos to James Sumners for the suggestion)